vitorq/ts-tdd-banking-exercise/README.md

  Below you will find a code exercise that can help you to practice Test Driven Development.

- Each item is a requirement and you need to write tests before start coding a piece of code that satisfies that requirement.
+ Each item is a set of requirements and you need to write tests before start coding a piece of code that satisfies that set of requirements.

- Go through the requirements one at the time, resist the urge over design a solution to more than is required for each step.
+ Go through the requirements one at the time, resist the urge to overdesign a solution to more than it is required for each set of requirements.

  Think about a few scenarios first, make them fail, write the simplest possible code that make them past, then refactor your code.